yusy4code/check-masjid-capacity-sg/README.md

 # check-masjid-capacity-sg
 Simple app to view the Singapore masjid available slots for daily prayer

-- In view of COVID-19 situation, **MUIS** (Masjid Ulama Islam Singapura) comes up with the approach of booking prayer sessions via their website.
+- In view of COVID-19 situation, **MUIS** (Majlis Ugama Islam Singapura) comes up with the approach of booking prayer sessions via their website.

 - Each Masjid can take max of 50 people for single prayer.
 But currently there is no option to view the overall booking availability for all Masjid at once.